Bender-Knuth involutions on linear extensions of posets: Relations in BK P

 \begin{remark} In \cite{proctor2009d}, Proctor also studied a large family of posets called \textit{jeu-de-taquin posets}, which he showed includes all d-complete posets.
 Informally, jeu-de-taquin posets are posets for which Sch\"utzenberger's jeu-de-taquin on linear extensions of posets, as discussed in \cite{Stanley-promotion-evacuation}, has an extra confluence property.

 For such posets, we could show that $q_{jk}$ only permutes the labels $j,j+1,\dots,k$ when acting on a linear extension.
 Thus, it is more probable for $t_i$ and $q_{jk}$ to commute because they affect disjoint subsets of the labels.
-Hence, one might hope that jeu-de-taquin posets are also LE-cactus.
-However, this is not true; Figure~\ref{fig: min-counterexample} shows a counterexample to the LE-cactus property of jeu-de-taquin posets, where the cactus relation $(t_3q_{59})^2 = 1$ does not hold for this linear extension whose underlying poset is jeu-de-taquin.
+Hence, one might hope that the BK groups of jeu-de-taquin posets satisfy the cactus relations.
+However, this is not true; Figure~\ref{fig: min-counterexample} shows a counterexample, where the cactus relation $(t_3q_{59})^2 = 1$ does not hold for this linear extension whose underlying poset is jeu-de-taquin.

 \end{remark}